Dentists Detect Early Mouth, Gum, & Throat Cancer

 Know What Oral Cancer Looks Like

-- Red or white patches on the tongue, cheeks, gums, or anywhere in the mouth
+- Red or white patches on the tongue, cheeks, gums, etc.

-- Lumps or bumps on the throat, tongue, gums, lip, or in the neck
+- Lumps/bumps on the throat, tongue, gums, lip or neck

 - Difficulty swallowing or chewing